kgen-protocol/platform-protocol-api-docs/docs/loyalty-rewards/rewardable-events.md

 ```

 ## Delete a specific Rewardable event
-To remove a specific rewardable event created by the game developer, a DELETE request can be made to the following endpoint:
+To delete a particular rewardable event created, you can send a DELETE request to the following endpoint.
 ```text
 DELETE - {{rewards_system_url}}/admin/rewardable-events/{eventID}
 ```